VirgilSecurity/virgil-crypto-c/docs/interface.md

 -------------------

 Defines attributes that related to the instance type.
 Groups common attributes for the component.
+Groups common attributes for a scoped component.
+Scoped component is a component that more precisely can specify the scope where it can be used.
 Defines global variable.

     <variable
         name = "..."
         is_reference = "0 | 1"
       [ access = "readonly | writeonly | readwrite | disown" ]
       [ type = "nothing | boolean | integer | unsigned | size | byte | string | char | varargs" ]
+      [ class = "..." ]
       [ project = "..." ]
-      [ enum = "..." ]
       [ callback = "..." ]
       [ interface = "..." ]
       [ api = "..." ]